DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 3.md

 Great, we've created our first contract, even though it doesn't do anything yet.
 Let's break down the parts:

-- access(all): This keyword makes the contract public for anyone to read.
+access(all): This keyword makes the contract public for anyone to read.
-- contract: This keyword indicates that we're declaring a Contract.
+contract: This keyword indicates that we're declaring a Contract.
-- [contract name]: This is the name you give to your contract.
-- init(): This function is mandatory for every contract.
+[contract name]: This is the name you give to your contract. init(): This function is mandatory for every contract.
 It's executed only once when the contract is first deployed.
 We can use it to set up initial values.

 ### Put It to the Test

-To initiate the creation of our Knight Soldier, let's make a contract names `Knight`.

 1. Open Flow [Playground](https://play.flow.com/)
+2. To initiate the creation of our Knight Soldier, let's make a contract named Knight.
-2. Craft an empty contract labeled `KnightContract`.
-Ensure the access modifier is set to `public`.
+3. Craft an empty contract labeled KnightContract.
+Ensure the access modifier is set to public.